 “Thank you for this program.
-You gave me a safe space to share things I’ve never talked about.” – Gaza Girl, class of ’21
+You gave me a safe space to share things I’ve never talked about.”

 Created in 2019, the Gaza Girls program brings together Tomorrow’s Women alumnae in Israel, the West Bank, and the U.S. with their peers living in The Gaza Strip.
 Home to a population of approximately 1.9 million people, including some 1.4 million Palestinian refugees, the Gaza Strip has been under continuous blockade from the Israeli government since 2007.
-We developed this innovative approach to overcome travel restrictions for young Gazans, whose opportunities to connect across borders are extremely limited.
+We developed this innovative approach to overcome travel restrictions for young Gazans, whose opportunities to move freely across borders are extremely limited.

 “I never thought that I would get to know people from the other side.
 Through these meetings, we discussed the conflict, got to know about each other’s culture, our homes, and so much more.
 We focused on what we have in common – our shared humanity.
 We shared our voices even though it feels hard to change the world.
 We began to see that nothing is impossible if we speak up and raise our voices.”